Compositional Generalization Requires Linear, Orthogonal Representations in Vision Embedding Models: Setup: A framework for compositionality

 \textbf{Disentangled and object-centric representations.} This line of work proposes desiderata and training schemes, with mixed evidence linking these to compositional generalization \citep{eastwood2018a, montero2021the, dittadi2022generalization}.
 We ask the complementary question: if a model \emph{does} generalize compositionally, what must its embeddings satisfy?
 See \Cref{sec:related-work-ext} for a detailed discussion.

-\section{Setup: A Framework for compositionality}
+\section{Setup: A framework for compositionality}

-We begin by detailing key desiderata for embedding models that contend to be compositionally generalizing.
-We motivate them from a practical perspective: (1) models need to support distinguishing between any combination of concepts, (2) practical data collection is limited to a subset of the concept space, so a model needs to be able to transfer from a subset of the concept space to the full concept space, and (3) in practice apriori it is not known which subset needs to be chosen, so a model should be able to transfer robustly from any subset, matching in probability distribution to retraining over any other dataset.
+We begin by detailing key desiderata for embedding models that contend to be compositionally generalizing, motivated from a practical perspective: models must distinguish any concept combination, transfer from a subset of the concept space to the full space, and do so robustly across valid subsets.